opticfluorine/sovereign/docs/manual/creators/resources/index.md

 As described in [Tile Sprites](#tile-sprites), tile sprites consist of a list of *tile contexts* which specify a list of animated sprites to draw when a specific pattern of neighboring tiles (which may include any number of wildcards) is matched.
 The tile sprite editor displays these contexts in rows.
+New rows may be added by clicking the *Add New Context* button at top right.
 The columns of each row are, in order:

 * A *-* button that removes the tile context.
 Note that the default context (all wildcards) may not be removed.